ni/semi-test-library-dotnet/docs/index.md

 # Semiconductor Test Library

 The Semiconductor Test Library simplifies programming on the NI [Semiconductor Test System (STS)](https://www.ni.com/sts) and enables users to develop test programs efficiently using C#/.NET.
+Refer to the [Overview](UserGuide/Overview.md)  for more details.

+## Latest Release

-For the latest release, and examples, and source code, visit the [GitHub Releases page](https://github.com/ni/semi-test-library-dotnet/releases).
+For the latest release, visit the [GitHub Releases page](https://github.com/ni/semi-test-library-dotnet/releases).

+## Examples & Source Code

+For examples and source code visit the [semi-test-library-dotnet](https://github.com/ni/semi-test-library-dotnet) repository in GitHub.

 ## Software Requirements